 Yes, I know … I need a long purport to define the “ideal of human existence” and a strategy to implement it.
 And I have it!
 That’s what my book Human: Instructions for Use is all about!
 There is nothing easier than for a human to be a human; unfortunately, there are all these insane cultural programs!
 Without them, putting my suggestion into practice would be the easiest thing in the world, as natural as breathing.

-My thesis is that cultural deprogramming, practiced with a playful, childlike attitude, not taking anything dead serious, is a perfectly viable deep adaptation strategy.
+My thesis is that cultural deprogramming, practiced with a playful, childlike attitude, not taking anything dead seriously, is a perfectly viable deep adaptation strategy.
 That’s my attitude in facing the upsurge of the cyclone.

-Remember, how gently I welcomed the storm at the beginning of this text.
+Remember, how gently I welcomed the storm at the beginning of this text?
 I embraced the inevitability.
 I will keep embracing it and I invite you to do the same.
-Look at it with wonder, admire it, keep your spirit open.
+Look at it with wonder, admire it, and keep your spirit open.
 Don’t narrow down the vision of your soul to panic and fear, that will only make things worse.

-Even on the bottom of the well, a patch of sky is always at your disposal; you can sing along with birds and enjoy the echo of your voice.
+Even at the bottom of the well, a patch of sky is always at your disposal; you can sing along with birds and enjoy the echo of your voice.
 Therein lies the essence of enlightenment and of deepest adaptation to whatever is – whether you live or die.